promsoft/ExData_Plotting1/README.md

 * <b>Dataset</b>: <a href="https://d396qusza40orc.cloudfront.net/exdata%2Fdata%2Fhousehold_power_consumption.zip">Electric power consumption</a> [20Mb]

-There is four scripts for four plots.
+There are four scripts for four plots.
 Each script can download and process the data.

 Data & Time was combined to DataTime column.
 Dataset was subsetted (only data from 2007-02-01 to 2007-02-02 was used).